riot/examples/README.md

 ## Bugs

-If you find something that isn't expected please [raise an issue](https://github.com/riot/examples/issues) and we'll get on it.
+If you find something that isn't expected please [create an issue](https://github.com/riot/examples/issues) and we'll get on it.
 To make it easier to debug please use the [Bug Reporter](https://riot.js.org/examples/plunker/?app=bug-reporter).

 [travis-image]:https://img.shields.io/travis/riot/examples.svg?style=flat-square
 [travis-url]:https://travis-ci.org/riot/examples